-Best Christmas baubles and tree decorations for 2017
+Best Christmas baubles and tree decorations for 2018

 Best mini baubles

-These mini glass baubles are perfect for adding colour throughout the tree, being small enough to go on the tips of every branch – top to bottom.
+These mini glass baubles are perfect for adding colour throughout the tree.
+They are small enough to go on the tips of every branch – top to bottom.
 The assortment of red, orange, pink, green and purple come in a variety of finishes included mirror, glitter, pearl, frosted and transparent.
 These colours would be perfect to compliment the playful bright trend that’s big news for decorating this Christmas.
 Set of 100

 Buy now: Mini Multi Glass Baubles, £12.50, Paperchase

-Put a unique spin on your Christmas tree with the addition of these highly decorative A-Z tree decorations.
-Sold individually, the possibilities are endless, you can stick with family initials or spell out entire words – make a cross word out of your tree.
-The jewels are a great way to add a touch of sparkle to compliment a colour scheme

-Buy now: A-Z Hanging Boutique Jewel Alphabet Baubles, £4, Marks & Spencers
+Related: Rustic Christmas decorating ideas that will create a warm and cosy scheme

-Each of our chosen designs can be added individually to accentuate an existing colour scheme, or brought in multiples to create more of statement.
+Each of our chosen designs can be hung individually, or used to accentuate an existing colour scheme.
 All that’s left to say is happy tree decorating!